our courses

 NB.
 Much of the information below is applicable to non-US applicants only.
 US-based applicants for the Summer School must apply and enquire about scholarships through the course page on the American Friends of Attingham website.

-The cost of the residential course is £5,200, this includes accommodation, breakfast, lunch and most dinners.
+The cost of the residential course is £5,300.
+This includes accommodation, breakfast, lunch and most dinners.
 Tuition, admissions and travel by private coach during the course are also included.
 Accommodation throughout will be in single-occupancy rooms with en-suite facilities.
 The standard of the accommodation varies throughout the course.
 Not included is the costs of drinks, laundry, guide books and membership of the National Trust/Royal Oak Foundation, which is obligatory.

 Applications